 We arrived in Matreier Tauernhaus after hiking the 6-day Venediger High Trail.
 The Glacier Trail and Gschlößtal valley were the undisputed highlights of our trek, which is why we decided to write this post.
 We recommend staying at least one night in Matreier Tauernhaus, so you can fully soak up the pristine surroundings of this Hohe Tauern valley.
 You could also stay in the town Matrei in Osttirol, but we always think it’s better (and more relaxing) to stay as close as possible to the trailhead.

-Apart from the convenient location, we loved the hospitality, food and overall vibe of Matreier Tauernhaus.
-The staff was attentive, helpful and welcoming.
+Apart from the convenient location, we loved the hospitality, food, and overall vibe of Matreier Tauernhaus.
+The staff was attentive, helpful, and welcoming.
 The food was hearty and delicious.
-We did sufficient research: three meals plus the extra afternoon dessert.